The World Cup draw is set. Here’s what that means for the USMNT.

 28 years old, London, England

-Tottenham Hotspur F.C.
+Tottenham Hotspur FC

 National